saibotk/PasswordProtect/README.md

 Lets say a user navigates to ``'jacks/super'`` and supplys the valid password ``'IDontSleep'``

 Then the user will have access to ``'jack'`` , ``'jacks/super'`` , ``'jacks/super/secret/garage'``
-Since they all pass a depth of 1 to the password protect middleware, they all look for the `'jack'` password.
+Since they all pass a depth of 1 to the password protect middleware, they all look for the `'PP_JACKS'` password.

-Since `'jacks/super/secrect'` passes a depth of ``'3'`` it will look for the ``'JACKS/SUPER/SECRET'`` password and still be locked.
+Since `'jacks/super/secrect'` passes a depth of ``'3'`` it will look for the ``'PP_JACKS/SUPER/SECRET'`` password and still be locked.

 Configuration
 ----